lamarent/ai-note/docs/planning/005-migrate-general-to-entries-plan.md

   - In `SettingsPage` General tab:
     - Replace form with `<select>` sourcing `entries` + `activeEntryId` + saveActiveEntryId
     - Remove all inline API-key / provider / model inputs in general tab
+  - In feature pages (e.g., brainstorming, sessions, other AI-driven components):
+    - Add an optional dropdown or selector to override the default entry for that feature
+    - Default to using the active entry ID from Settings
   - Ensure the General tab now serves exclusively as a _picker_ of which entry is live

 - **Hooks & Fetchers**